HL7/davinci-pcde/src/pagecontent/spec.md

 Payer knowledge of what treatments are 'active' might come from prior authorizations, recently submitted claims or from clinical information shared with the payer as part of care management or other processes.

-For each active treatment the following sub-sections are available:
+For each active treatment the following three sub-sections are available:

 ###### Treatment